bokulich-lab/q2-coordinates/README.md

 ```
 ![Alt text](./examples/vineyard-map.jpg?raw=true "coordinates colored by metadata values")

-## Converting geocoordinates to a distance matrix
+## Converting (geo)coordinates to a distance matrix
 This is a cinch with q2-coordinates!
-Just use the `distance-matrix` method:
+To calculate geodesic distance from geocoordinate data, use the `geodesic-distance` method:
 ```
-qiime coordinates distance-matrix \
+qiime coordinates geodesic-distance \
     --m-metadata-file chardonnay.map.txt \
     --p-latitude latitude \
     --p-longitude longitude \